FACT-Finder-Web-Components/documentation/markdown/5.x/en/url-manipulation.md

 ### UrlParamMappingOptions

+In the following, the options are listed in the order they are applied to the incoming _SearchParams_ object.

+At the end, there is a flowchart visualizing the process and the relation between its elements.

 #### allow

 `allow` specifies a list of search parameter names (as they appear on the _SearchParams_ object used for the current request pipeline) that shall be considered for stringification.